Walk for The RHH Research Foundation

 After the minimum number of bookings has been achieved, the trip is guaranteed to depart.
-If for any reason, the trip cannot go ahead due to restrictions placed upon travel due to Covid-19, guests will be permitted to reschedule their walk to the new date provided for this departure with no additional fee or rebook a traditional Cradle Mountain Huts Walk within 24 months.
-Guests can transfer to a traditional Cradle Mountain Huts Walk itinerary and have the difference in price refunded.
+If for any reason, the trip cannot go ahead due to restrictions placed upon travel due to Covid-19, guests will be permitted to reschedule their walk to the new date provided for this departure with no additional fee or rebook a traditional Bay of Fires Lodge Walk within 24 months.
 Cancellations for other reasons will incur our standard cancellation fees.

 - Return transfers between Launceston and the walk base

-- 1 night at Forester Beach Camp and 2 nights at Bay of Fires Lodge twin share
+- 3 nights at Bay of Fires Lodge twin share

 - All meals and non-alcoholic beverages, plus a limited selection of Tasmanian wines